AnatolianTeam/Anatolian-Team-Services/docs/Testnet/Arweave Ecosystem/liteseed/installation.md

 ## Requesting Tokens

-To receive tokens, send your wallet address and your website (if applicable) or Twitter address to `hello@liteseed.xyz`.
+First, fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSdqFBwz9h6RUSyk4So16u6aIn1b_sfuGv6JYDew_hoM8rxoRQ/viewform) here.

+Then send your `wallet address`, `dicord ID` and `website` you set above to hello@liteseed.xyz.

 ## Staking
 To request a token, write the address (twitter or website) you gave in the e-mail you sent to where it says `https://liteseed.domain.com`.